cjolowicz/blog/content/posts/hypermodern-python-project.md

 Welcome to the whirlwind tour of the Python ecosystem in late 2019!

-[Python 3.8](https://docs.python.org/3/whatsnew/3.8.html) has been officially released this month, and the [Python 2 sunset](https://www.python.org/doc/sunset-python-2/) will occur on new year 2020, after more than a decade of coexistence with Python 3.
+[Python 3.8](https://docs.python.org/3/whatsnew/3.8.html) has been officially released last month, and the [Python 2 sunset](https://www.python.org/doc/sunset-python-2/) will occur on new year 2020, after more than a decade of coexistence with Python 3.